-- by the coordination, support and participation in the first 5 ELA pilot inspections, implemented as part of the #EU4FairWork campaign and in cooperation with EUROPOL, providing ELA staff with on the ground experience necessary for further improvement of inspections capacity; - by the first ever training on cross-border labour inspections on 26-27 November, structured under a "train the trainers" format, targeting national inspectors and other relevant stakeholders; - by the launch of the ELA Translation Facility to support the translation of relevant content of national websites on labour mobility into other languages.
+- b the first ever training on cross-border labour inspections on 26-27 November, structured under a "train the trainers" format, targeting national inspectors and other relevant stakeholders; - by the launch of the ELA Translation Facility to support the translation of relevant content of national websites on labour mobility into other languages.
 Since its launch in July, the Facility has supported the translation of about 100 documents, mainly into English, the vast majority of which dealing with information on the posting of workers; - □ an Approach to presenting applicable collective agreements on single posting websites.
-It serves as a non-binding source of inspiration for Member States when complying with their legislative obligations on the provision of information deriving from Directive 2018/957/EU. - be the first online workshop dedicated to the road transport sector, with around 120 participants, during which ELA introduced itself to the relevant stakeholders working on the social aspects of the road transport legislation, and discussed and agreed on possible actions that the Authority may carry out in this field in the near future: - by the organisation of the first ever ELA workshop with other EU agencies, services and networks active in the field of employment and social policy (Eurofound, EU-OSHA, Cedefop, ETF, Europol, Eurojust, Your Europe Advice and SOLVIT, and DG EMPL).
-With the workshop, ELA kicked-off cooperation in the area of labour mobility analyses and risk assessment; - by the preparatory work for the setting-up of the ELA Mediation task, including the establishment of the Working Group on Mediation and the development of a multi-annual strategy within the framework of the ELA Single Programming Document 2022-2024; - ➢ Kicking off the transfer of EURES European Coordination Office (ECO) activities to ELA according to the agreed roadmap, which is divided into three work packages.
+It serves as a non-binding source of inspiration for Member States when complying with their legislative obligations on the provision of information deriving from Directive 2018/957/EU. - by the first online workshop dedicated to the road transport sector, with around 120 participants, during which ELA introduced itself to the relevant stakeholders working on the social aspects of the road transport legislation, and discussed and agreed on possible actions that the Authority may carry out in this field in the near future; - by the organisation of the first ever ELA workshop with other EU agencies, services and networks active in the field of employment and social policy (Eurofound, EU-OSHA, Cedefop, ETF, Europol, Eurojust, Your Europe Advice and SOLVIT, and DG EMPL).
+With the workshop, ELA kicked-off cooperation in the area of labour mobility analyses and risk assessment; - by the preparatory work for the setting-up of the ELA Mediation task, including the establishment of the Working Group on Mediation and the development of a multi-annual strategy within the framework of the ELA Single Programming Document 2022-2024; - ⋉icking off the transfer of EURES European Coordination Office (ECO) activities to ELA according to the agreed roadmap, which is divided into three work packages.
 The first package contains the transfer of the programming cycle, communication and training activities to the Authority; - ▶ Preparing for the transfer of the European Platform ('Platform') enhancing cooperation in tackling undeclared work to ELA by participating in the activities of the Platform.
-This includes the participation in the Platform's working group elaborating the work programme 2021-2022 and co-leading the campaign #EU4FairWork. - ▷ ELA enhanced its online presence and visibility through an increased social media presence and by leading, alongside the European Platform tackling undeclared work, the #EU4FairWork campaign.
-Running between March and October 2020, the Platform's first EU wide campaign on declared work reached over 16 million people across the EU on social media. - by the move from short-term to mid-term planning of activities, via the preparation and adoption of the first ELA multi-annual Single Programming Document for the period 2022-2024; - by the development of ELA's first communication and dissemination plan.
+This includes the participation in the Platform's working group elaborating the work programme 2021-2022 and co-leading the campaign #EU4FairWork. - ELA enhanced its online presence and visibility through an increased social media presence and by leading, alongside the European Platform tackling undeclared work, the #EU4FairWork campaign.
+Running between March and October 2020, the Platform's first EU wide campaign on declared work reached over 16 million people across the EU on social media. - by the move from short-term to mid-term planning of activities, via the preparation and adoption of the first ELA multi-annual Single Programming Document for the period 2022-2024; - > the development of ELA's first communication and dissemination plan.

 In summary, despite the unpredictable context of 2020, the Authority managed to deliver on all aspects of its mandate, in line with the priorities set with the ELA MB for 2020.
-For detailed information please see ELA website $^{\beta}$.
+For detailed information please see ELA website8.